Lelandwilson/QAterm/README.md

 - 🧩 Reasoning mode for complex problems with iterative self-improvement
 - 💻 Coding mode with project-specific context management and conversation summarization
 - 🚀 Agentic mode with multi-threaded parallel task execution and conductor-worker architecture
+- 🔎 Automatic local project scan: for queries like “what can you tell me about X in this app?”, QAterm non-destructively scans your repo (README, entrypoints, grep for keywords) and summarizes findings before calling an AI

 ## Installation